 In the summer of 2012, the Duke Power bridge was renovated and renamed Rachel's Bridge after our friend, Rachel Ruff.
 Rachel served on a preserve advisory team and is dearly missed.

-Look at reviews and ratings: Look at the reviews and ratings provided by other customers to gauge the reputation and reliability of the business.
-Verify Contact Information: Verify the phone numbers and email addresses listed.
-Check the official website for more details.
-Verify Location: Use the provided Google map to verify the business location before planning a visit.
+Look at reviews and ratings: Customer reviews and ratings can give you insight into the business's reputation.
+Verify Contact Information: Ensure the contact details, like phone numbers and emails, are correct.
+Visit the business's official website if available.
+Check Business Address: Use the provided Google map to verify the business location before planning a visit.

-Working Hours: Verify the business's working hours to ensure your call will be answered.
-Be aware of any holidays or special closures.
-Other Contact Options: If the primary phone number is not responsive, look for alternate contact methods such as email or social media handles.
+Business Hours: Verify the business's working hours to ensure your call will be answered.
+Note any holidays or special closure days.
+Secondary Contact Methods: If the primary phone number is not responsive, look for alternate contact methods such as email or social media handles.

-Avoid Sharing Sensitive Information: Do not share personal information such as your social security number, credit card details, or passwords over the phone or email.
-Confirm Identity: Verify the identity of the person you are talking to.
-Check their name and position on the business's official website.
+Protect Your Personal Data: Keep sensitive information like social security numbers, credit card details, and passwords private.
+Check Representative's Identity: Ensure that the person you are speaking with is a legitimate representative of the business.
+Ask for their name and position and verify it on the official website.
 Before proceeding with any legal matters, consider being aware of local $stateName state laws.
-It is also advisable to seek guidance from a certified attorney specializing in privacy laws to ensure adherence and to secure your rights and interests.
-You can find more information here by looking up a licensed privacy legal counsel.
+It is also advisable to speak with a certified attorney specializing in privacy laws to ensure compliance and to safeguard your rights and interests.
+You can find more information here by searching for a certified attorney specializing in privacy laws.

 Weather Conditions: Look at the weather forecast for the area before you visit.
-Operational Status: Make sure the business is open on your planned visit day, including any public holidays.
+Operational Status: Verify that the business will be open on the day you intend to visit, taking holidays into account.

-Handling Disputes: Document any legal issues or disputes and seek legal advice.
+Reporting Legal Issues: Document any legal issues or disputes and seek legal advice.
 You may also report the issue to local consumer protection agencies.
-Report Listing Problems: Report any inaccuracies such as closed businesses, wrong phone numbers, or incorrect addresses.
-Fill out this form to let us know: Contact Us Form
+Address Listing Errors: If you find that a business is permanently closed, has a wrong phone number, or incorrect address on our directory, please report it to us.
+Use this form to report the issue: Contact Us Form